bytebutcher/snippet/README.md

 echo 'hello revamp';
 ```

-To assign multiple values to a specific placeholder you can explicitly declare the placeholder to which the
+To assign multiple values to a specific placeholder you need to explicitly declare the placeholder to which the
 value should be assigned to:
 ```
-$ revamp -f "echo 'hello <arg1>';" arg1=revamp arg1=world
+$ revamp -f "echo 'hello <arg1>';" arg1=revamp world
 echo 'hello revamp';
 echo 'hello world';
 ```

-However, values can also be directly imported from a file:
+In addition values can be directly imported from a file:
 ```
 $ cat <<EOF > input.txt
 revamp